Sustainability

 Climate Related Disclosure Report

-We published a Climate Related Disclosures Report in line with the recommendations from the Task Force on Climate-Related Financial Disclosures (TCFD) as part of our Annual Report.
+We published our first Climate Related Disclosures Report in line the Aotearoa New Zealand Climate Standards as part of our Annual Report.

 We are taking action on climate change by reducing our carbon footprint.

-Arvida is responding to the challenge of climate change by committing to reduce our emissions, and mitigating and adapting against our exposure to climate-related risks.
-Our Climate Related Disclosures Report sets out the key physical and transition risks and opportunities we have identified and how we are adjusting to them.
+Arvida is responding to the challenge of climate change by committing to reduce our emissions and mitigating and adapting against our exposure to climate-related risks.
+Our Climate Related Disclosure Report sets out the key physical and transition risks.
+It sets out the key physical and transition risks and opportunities we have identified and how we are adjusting to them.

 Our carbon footprint